mah-luke/data_intensive_computing/exercise1/report.md

 # Introduction

-In this exercise we are tasked with performing apreprocessing step for a text classification task.
+In this exercise we are tasked with performing a preprocessing step for a text classification task.
-We are going to calculate the chi-square value for words in the text corpus.
+We are going to calculate the chi-square value for tokens in the text corpus for each of 24 categories.
-The data we are working on are reviews from various Amazon aritcles, divided in disjoint categories.
+The data we are working on are reviews from various Amazon articles, divided in disjoint categories.

 # Problem Overview